0xTamil/awesome-low-level/README.md

 ---

+# Discord

+> Join our Discord server if you need help, want to learn low-level programming, or would like to contribute to the wiki.

+---

 # License

 > This project is released under the **CC0 1.0 Universal** license, placing the content in the public domain where legally possible.

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)